 Computer Art prints, animations, games, and other displays of digital artwork collected from TeleCommunity’s Saturday Studios as well as from the Summer Studio, are on show for family & friends, and for the Duquesne community.
 Our members take on the role of Gallery docents and enjoy explaining their computer artwork to visitors.
-Our updated website will also be on show: view exhibition artwork
+Our updated website will also be on show.

 Our two week Summer Studio is designed to give school students an opportunity to produce computer graphics, to prepare art work for display, and to participate in the installation and gallery process.
 These early professional experiences promote responsibility and team building, as well as problem solving and creative expression.
 Individuals will balance their time between Studio and Gallery activities.

 We meet in College Hall 336 (412 396 4164).
 Students who have been working on Saturdays during the year will have a chance to develop and complete new projects during the intensive weekday studios.
 Newcomers will learn and practice new skills and use them to create interesting story ideas.
 We expect that by the end of the session, students will have created work that is a synthesis of imagery and animations which have been developed using different types of software.
-Finished pieces will be placed in the Gallery Exhibition and Online at the TeleCommunity web site
+Finished pieces will be placed in the Gallery Exhibition and featured online in the Student Artwork section of Telecommunity.org.

-- A completed Permission Slip with an up-to-date emergency contact number .
-Go to www.telecommunity.org
+- A completed Permission Slip with an up-to-date emergency contact number.
+Can be found on our website: www.telecommunity.org.

 - Storage media – jump drives (at least 250Meg).